June 15, 2026

 This proactive stance means implementing strategic defenses before fraud can occur, rather than just responding to incidents after they happen.

 The integration of predictive analytics and machine learning models can enhance your ability to foresee and mitigate risks.
-According to Juniper Research, AI and machine learning will be non-negotiable in the future for providing a genuine ROI on fraud detection.
-This research expects AI to increase cost savings to $10.4 billion globally in 2027.

 Techniques used in fraud analytics

-Descriptive analytics
+1. Descriptive analytics

 Descriptive analytics relies on basic statistical techniques to curate data sets and ensure data quality is maintained.
 Common outputs include the calculation of averages, frequencies, and variations within your fraud data.

-Diagnostic analytics
+2. Diagnostic analytics

 More complex analytics are involved, such as mining data for specific fraud indicators that can reveal fraudulent behaviors.
 The methodology might include examining cause and effect by using algorithms that dissect the relationships within the data.

-Predictive analytics
+3. Predictive analytics

 Predictive analytics harnesses machine learning techniques and predictive models to forecast the likelihood of future fraud based on historical data.

-By analyzing trends and patterns, you can identify potential risks before they turn into actual fraud.
+By analyzing trends and patterns, teams can identify potential risks before they turn into actual fraud.
 Machine learning algorithms are used to sift through massive volumes of data and detect subtle, complex fraud schemes.

-Prescriptive analytics
+4. Prescriptive analytics

 Prescriptive analytics focuses on finding the best course of action for any given situation.
 This might involve machine learning algorithms that not only predict potential fraud but also suggest ways to prevent it.